Algorithm LogbookAlgorithm Logbook

 ๐ŸŽฏ Final Thoughts

 The two-pointer technique is one of the most important patterns in DSA.
-Mastering it here on a simple reversal problem prepares you for harder problems like palindrome checking, container with most water, and two-sum on sorted arrays.
-Always think "Can I use two pointers?" when dealing with arrays.
+Mastering it here on a simple reversal problem prepares for harder problems like palindrome checking, container with most water, and two-sum on sorted arrays.